Include Luther Seminary in your estate plans

 Giving of our assets is a way that we can say thank you to God for God’s blessings in our lives.
 We do that continually through our offerings and outright gifts, but for many of us, the most significant gift we can make is through our estate plans.

-Since 1987, The Heritage Society has recognized and welcomed people who have made estate plan inclusions or qualifying deferred gifts at Luther Seminary.
+Since 1987, The Heritage Society has recognized and welcomed people who have included Luther Seminary in their estate plans or have created a deferred gift at Luther Seminary.
 The Heritage Society originally was sponsored by the Alumni Association in gratitude for their seminary education, an education made possible largely by the financial and prayerful support of others.

 The charter members recognized that the ministry of the gospel requires educated and committed leaders for Christian communities in mission.
 They knew that Luther Seminary could not adequately accomplish its mission without a solid financial base.
 Through prayers and financial support, Heritage Society members help provide this solid financial base.